 A big advantage of using less makeup is having money in the budget for better makeup.
 After a cosmetic enhancement, nothing keeps you feeling great like putting the time and effort into staying at your beauty best.

 4. Buy a Good Moisturizer

 Your skin has been given a second life.
-Make it count and last by buying a great moisturizer and applying it whenever necessary.
-Go for natural non-comedogenic makeup that keeps your pores open and beautiful.
+Make your results last longer by using a great moisturizer and sunscreen, applying both whenever necessary.

 5. Consider Trying a Different Focus